Aynaba: Conquest of Aynaba

+The immediate cause of the war was camel rustling in Erigavo District (today Sanaag region) perpetrated by the famous Dhulbahante warrior, Ali Guun.
+The camel rustling perpetrated by Ali Guun was however a bloody affair, which precipitated an all-out tribal conflict between the two clans.
+The death of Ali Guun in Ban 'Ade, a plain between Garadag and Hudun turned the tide against the Dhulbahante, with the actual war later on being fought in an area further south of Las Anod.
+A Habr Je'lo poet stated:

+The most famous poem about the war was composed by Mohamed Adan Aws (Yawleh) of the Habr Yunis Isaaq.
+Intending to salt the wounds of the Dhulbahante, he said:

+The Dhulbahante loss of Caynabo constituted a form of collective trauma for the Dhulbahante, and touched a nerve among them, especially the subclans inhabiting the Buuhoodle area.
+The current clan border between the Isaaq and the Dhulbahante is roughly between the towns of Oog and Guumays in Sool region.

 Drought

 Between 1974 and 1975, a major drought referred to as the Abaartii Dabadheer ("The Lingering Drought") occurred in modern-day Somaliland and the neighbouring northern Puntland region of Somalia.
 The Soviet Union, which at the time maintained strategic relations with the Siad Barre government, airlifted some 90,000 people from the devastated regions of Aynaba and the towns of Beer and Hobyo.
 New small settlements referred to as Danwadaagaha ("Collective Settlements") were then created in Jubbada Hoose (Lower Jubba) and Jubbada Dhexe (Middle Jubba) regions.
 The transplanted families were also introduced to farming and fishing techniques, a change from their traditional pastoralist lifestyle of livestock herding.

 Oil exploration

 The area Aynaba is located in is home to Block SL10B/13.
 In November 2019, Genel energy present estimation of block potential.
 It conclude the existence of active petroleum system and several stacked oil reserves within the block adding up to 1.3 billion barrels of oil.
 Full field development will have daily output of 50.000 barrels of oil.
 In December 2021, Genel Energy signed a farm-out deal with OPIC Somaliland Corporation, backed by Taiwan’s CPC Corporation, on the SL10B/13 block.
 According to Genel, the block could contain more than 5 billion barrels of prospective resources.